Greece Moments Greece Moments

 Cat With Hat

 A green oasis is the Park of Antonios and Stamatina Kanellopoulou behind the church of Agia Triada.
-The large wealthy family of Kythnos enabled the island’s electricity supply as early as 1932, long before other islands such as the one dominated by the shipping industry Syros.
-Next to the park is the chapel “Panagia tou Kastro”, which is atmospherically illuminated in the evening.
+This prominent wealthy family of Kythnos brought electricity to the island as early as 1932, long before other islands such as the shipping-industry-dominated Syros.
+Next to the park is the chapel “Panagia tou Kastro”, which is beautifully illuminated in the evening.

 Chora Kythnos Park Antonios Stamatina Kanellopoulou